Selecting the right optical glass underwater port for your camera lens

 Step Up Rings

 Step up rings can be used inside Outex front glass ports with lenses that have filter threads.
-We offer every/all industry standard sizes thru our Shop By Parts online store, making the Outex system compatible with every lens made.
+We offer every/all industry standard sizes thru our Shop By Parts online store, or you may use your own, making the Outex system compatible with every lens made.

 Keep in mind that step up rings introduce physical distance between your lens and the Outex port, which MAY cause vignetting on wide-angle focal-lengths (specially wider than 24mm).
 By using the correct Outex front port, you eliminate vignetting.
 So think of using step up rings as a "cheat".
 It's cheaper than having the right size front glass port, but may introduce vignetting.
 It's your choice.
 We don't make/sell step down rings - only step up rings - as step down rights introduce vignetting 100% of the time at every focal length by restricting the lens' required field of view.